AgnivaRoy02/SteamSight/README.md

 # SteamSight by Cesferort

+⚠️ **Note:** SteamSight is currently in development.
+Features may be incomplete or change frequently.

 **SteamSight** is a free Google Chrome extension that enhances and customizes your Steam wishlist by adding powerful filters and handy options.

 ## Features